 You obviously need to monetize and deploy your app to actually test its appeal.
 Whether you go with an in-app purchase model, an ad-based model, or a purchase-to-use model, follow through.
 You need to learn whether the app you’ve designed is appealing enough for people to use, pay for, and rely on.

 You should have a marketing plan for deployment as well, which will appeal to your core audience.
 This is where the market research and testing and minimum viable product design will work their magic.
+Your marketing plan should be focused and realistic.
+Meaning it should be focused on your target audience.

 Get Feedback and Keep Improving Your Application

 After deployment, you should look forward to all sorts of feedback.
 Look out for both positive and negative feedback.
 The former will tell you which aspects of the app are immediately appealing to your customers.
 The latter will tell you what you need to improve immediately.
+This feedback loop will never end.
+It will help you stay ahead of the curve and focus on improving your app.
+This will help your app go through several iterations and updates so that it continues to get better.

 This is the standard development roadmap for apps across the board on Android and iOS.
 There are tweaks and differences here and there, but this roadmap guarantees that your app will be well thought out. it’s the best way to get through to your core audience and succeed.
+Parse is a very capable backend tool, and Alamo Fire and Rx Swift provide so many functionality libraries without needing third-party integration.
+These technologies are some of the best for iOS mobile app development.

 Reach out to us today and let’s start the journey to your next greatest app!